catalyst-cloud/catalystcloud-docs/source/database/tuning.rst

 .. _`percona`: https://www.percona.com/blog/2017/10/18/chose-mysql-innodb_log_file_size/

-Before committing to changing any of these parameters on youe main database, you can test the behaviour of your new configuration by using a :ref:`replica<database_replica>`.

-That being said, for write heave workloads, the parameters to look at changing would be:
+For write heave workloads, the parameters to look at changing would be:

 .. code-block:: bash